-While there are currently no specific treatments for vascular dementia, a doctor may prescribe medication to treat the risk factors like high blood pressure or diabetes.
-More research is needed to see if treating these conditions could slow the development of vascular dementia.
+While there are currently no specific treatments for vascular dementia, a doctor may prescribe medication to treat the risk factors like high blood pressure or diabetes which can cause damage to blood vessels in our brains.

 Depression is common in all forms of dementia.
 Your doctor may consider recommending cognitive behavioural therapy (CBT).
 CBT provides an opportunity for people to talk about their worries and concerns with a specialist practitioner.
 It aims to help people develop different ways of thinking and behaving.